 Best on: TikTok-leaning — name-call hooks are instant identity memes (city, brand, person), and the format invites swap-in covers.

-Why it goes viral: anyone with a different name / city / brand can re-record it instantly — the format itself is the trend.
+Why it works: anyone with a different name, city, or brand can re-record it instantly.
+The format itself is the trend.

 Melodic Loop Hook